nishant-eng/Apnacollege-demo/README.md

 # Apnacollege-demo
-This is apna college repo
+This is apna college repo.
-Authoe-Nishant
+Author-Nishant